Skip to Content

 I make a lot of jerk recipes, and for a long time relied on a few different commercial brands like Grace and Walkerswood.
 Both are decent and serve their purpose, especially when you need convenience.
 However, I always felt like I could level up.

 This jerk marinade recipe tastes fresh and natural, mainly because it is both those things.
 So there is just no point going back once you’ve made this one.
+Your Jamaican cuisine game will be forever top notch!

 Fresh is da word with this jerk paste.
 Fresh thyme, fresh ginger, fresh garlic, fresh scallions, and fresh onions.
 Good pimento (all-spice) is the key ingredient.
 Pimento is Jamaican pepper but sweeter and looks like whole dried berries.
 It has a warm, fragrant aroma and combines multiple flavors from cloves, cinnamon, and nutmeg.

-How To Make Jerk Paste
+How To Make Jerk Marinade

 You can easily use ground ingredients for easier, more convenient jerk paste.
 However, the key to jerkilicious paste is to grate fresh nutmeg and ground your own pimento seeds.